Capital-News-Service/missed_votes/missed_votes_tutorial.md

 Get all of the member ids from all members of Congress from MD from the House and Senate
 * Use requests.get to call URL for "lists of members" for senate
 * Headers for authenticating xapikey
-* Get json file as string
+* Get json file as dictionary
 * Turn only the column members into a dataframe
 * Search dataframe for "state=MD"
 * Iterating over rows that are MD and take out member ids